 The score range for each test is 200 to 800.

 There are twenty Subject Tests including: Literature, US History, World History, Math Level 1, Math Level 2, Biology E/M, Chemistry, Physics, French, French with Listening, German, German with Listening, Spanish, Spanish with Listening, Modern Hebrew, Italian, Latin, Japanese with Listening, Korean with Listening and Chinese with Listening.

-Check the registration website early in the process; not all of the languages are offered for every sitting.
 Also, in some of these languages the standard will be set by US native speakers, and in others the curriculum may not be what you have covered in the UK – so do your homework.

 The SAT Subject tests are based on curricula and subject matter taught in US schools, which can make it difficult to pin down suitable SAT Subject Tests.
 For example, an A level Biology syllabus may have a very different focus from that of US high school AP biology.